How Supreme Court works

 Who is who

 When you have an opportunity to address a judge in Supreme Court, you would say “Mister” or “Madame Justice” (last name) outside the courtroom and “My Lord” or “My Lady” inside the courtroom.
-Masters are addressed as Master before their surname (Master White) outside of court and as “Your Honour” in court.
+Associate Judges are addressed as Associate Judge before their surname (Associate Judge White) outside of court and as “Your Honour” in court.

 Supreme Court is a formal court where the judge, crown counsel, defence counsel and the court clerk wear special court attire.
 Fortunately, nobody has to wear white curly wigs anymore.
 Judges wear black robes for most trials and red and black robes for criminal jury trials.
 All the lawyers are required to wear black robes at trial.